c4evth/git-train/README.md

 # git-train
-A repo train using git.
+A repo to train using git.